-New report gives US airlines better grades across the board
+US airlines show improvement in annual study

-DALLAS (AP) — The airlines are getting better at sticking to their schedules and are losing fewer bags.
+DALLAS (AP) — Airlines are getting better at sticking to their schedules and are losing fewer bags.
 Their customers seem to be complaining less often.

-Those are the findings of an annual report on airline quality being released Monday by researchers at Wichita State University and Embry-Riddle Aeronautical University.
+Those are the findings of an annual report on U.S. airlines’ quality released Monday by researchers at Wichita State University and Embry-Riddle Aeronautical University.

-The researchers use information compiled by the U.S. Department of Transportation to rate the airlines for on-time performance, baggage handling, bumping passengers off oversold flights, and complaints filed with the government.

-They planned to release their list of the best airlines later Monday.

 Most Read Stories